The Complete Guide To Using Zelle For Business

 Zelle is a real-time peer-to-peer (P2P) transfer service that transfers payments between consumers using hundreds of pre-vetted banks that are part of the Zelle processing network.
 You can access Zelle using your bank’s online banking app or the standalone Zelle app.

 Zelle users can send or request money using the email address or phone number associated with their bank account.
-The other party gets a text or email from Zelle that lets them know about the payment or request.
+The other party receives a text or email from Zelle letting them know about the payment or request.
 If the person has a bank account with one of Zelle’s participating banks or credit unions, they can quickly sign up for Zelle through their bank or credit union’s mobile app or website.

-Zelle now supports business and personal transactions.
+Zelle supports personal and business transactions.
 You and your customer(s) will need access to Zelle, which shouldn’t be a problem since most major US banks already use the Zelle network.
-Before getting started, you should set up Zelle For Business using your business banking account, business credit card, and an email address and phone number that are different from your personal ones.
+Before getting started, you should set up Zelle For Business using your business banking account, business credit card, and a different email address and phone number from your personal ones.

-The main difference in using Zelle for business transactions vs. personal is that personal transactions are free; business transactions may have fees imposed by one or both banks involved in the transfer of funds.
+The main difference between using Zelle for business transactions and personal transactions is that personal transactions are free; business transactions may have fees imposed by one or both banks involved in the transfer of funds.
 You’ll want to confirm your bank’s policies on using Zelle For Business, as not every bank in the Zelle network supports this use.
 Also, banks supporting Zelle for business transactions will usually have maximum transfer limits and possibly transaction fees.

-Here are the main things to consider when using Zelle for business purposes:
+Here are the main considerations when using Zelle for business purposes:

 Pros